 Kentucky reportedly has more miles of freeways outside the Interstate system than any other U.S. state except California.
-This is a list of Kentucky's 9 state parkways - 7 of which are entirely or almost entirely freeways of at least 4 lanes, with part of another parkway also being a 4-lane freeway.
+This is a list of Kentucky's 9 state parkways - 7 of which are entirely freeways of at least 4 lanes, with part of another parkway also being a 4-lane freeway.
 (In other words, most are almost up to Interstate standards, though a few may not qualify for reasons like the median being too high.)
 All 9 parkways were once toll.
 The bonds used to pay for building the parkways were gradually paid off, causing the tollbooths to be closed one parkway at a time.
 This process was finally completed in 2006, and all 9 parkways are now free of cost to travelers.

 State parkways carry unsigned, "secret" route numbers in the 9000s.

 For several parkways, we have our own clever names, which are listed here.

 Begin: Edward T Breathitt Pennyrile Pkwy, Henderson

 End: US 60, 1.1 mi W of Owensboro city line

 • Henderson 15.883

 Major bridges: Green River, Henderson Co-Daviess Co